 So much of what we understand about relationships and love comes not only from the people we know, but the TV shows, movies, and books we consume.
 The problem is, pop culture doesn’t always get everything right, and examples of polyamory and open relationships, in particular, aren't always accurate.
 Now that ethical non-monogamy (ENM) has become a more common term and practice in modern relationships, it’s time we have a conversation about the differences between polyamory and open relationships — because it can get confusing.

-There’s definitely been a general culture shift in recent years toward both talking about and practising ethical non-monogamy.
+There’s definitely been a general culture shift in recent years toward both talking about and practicing ethical non-monogamy.
 On TikTok, the topic of ethical non-monogamy has over 1.2 billion views, and the #polyamory hashtag has over 3.1 billion views.
-Polyamory has seen a significant rise among Gen Z, in particular, so much so that in late 2022, Hinge introduced a relationship-type label on its dating app where users can let others know the relationship style they are looking for, be it monogamous or non-monogamous.
+According to a 2021 study published in the Frontiers in Psychology journal, 4% to 5% of the U.S. population practices polyamory.
+Polyamory has seen a significant rise among Gen Z, in particular, so much so that in late 2022, Hinge introduced a relationship type label on its dating app where users can let others know the relationship style they are looking for, be it monogamous or non-monogamous.

-The thing is, many people tend to use relationship-type labels interchangeably when in reality, they all have their own unique descriptions.
+The thing is, many people tend to use relationship type labels interchangeably, when in reality, they all have their own unique descriptions.
 Two big ones that people tend to conflate are open relationships and polyamory.
-Even though both falls under the umbrella of ENM, polyamory and open relationships are two different things.
+Even though both fall under the umbrella of ENM, polyamory and open relationships are two different things.
 Let’s break it down.

 What is polyamory?

-“Polyamory is a lifestyle where one person has multiple loving relationships with other people,” Marla Renee Stewart, MA, a certified sexologist says.
+“Polyamory is a lifestyle where one person has multiple loving relationships with other people,” Marla Renee Stewart, MA, certified sexologist at Velvet Lips Sex Ed and co-founder of the Sex Down South Conference says.
 “Some people also feel that it is a sexual orientation in the way that people are relating to one another.”

 Though the term polyamory has increased in popularity in recent years, the practice of having multiple romantic and sexual partners at once isn’t new.
 “Although the lifestyle is quite common all around the world, the term ‘polyamory’ is fairly new,” Stewart says.
 “There are many different types of polyamorous relationships, such as solo polyamory, polygamy, polyandry, polygyny, relationship anarchist, etc.”